sriharichepuri21/kairo-marketplace-analytics/README.md

 An end-to-end Business Intelligence Engineering project that simulates a mid-sized global e-commerce marketplace — from synthetic data generation through production-grade data quality issues, a medallion architecture cleaning pipeline, and interactive executive dashboards.

-**Built to demonstrate the full BIE workflow as practiced at companies like Amazon.**

----

 ## 🎯 What This Project Demonstrates